Providing Quality Care

 As our valued provider, your ability to serve our members is important.
 MHS Health Wisconsin is here with information to help you provide the very best care.
 This information is part of our Quality Improvement (QI) program designed to address both the quality and safety of services provided to your patients and our members.

 You are essential to providing the highest-quality healthcare possible for our members, and your satisfaction is important to us, too.
 We assess your experience with the health plan through an annual Provider Satisfaction Survey.
-These survey results will be reviewed by MHS Health Wisconsin and will be key to helping us improve the provider experience, so please be sure to complete the survey if you receive one in the 4th quarter.
+These survey results will be reviewed by MHS Health Wisconsin and will be key to helping us improve the provider experience, so please be sure to complete the survey if you receive one.
+Your feedback informs improvement opportunities and quality initiatives.

 During the credentialing process, MHS Health Wisconsin obtains information from various sources to evaluate your application.
 Ensuring the accuracy of this information is key, so please review and provide any corrected information as soon as possible.
 You also have the right to review the status of your credentialing or recredentialing application at any time by calling your health plan Provider Engagement Representative.